Over17/over17.github.io/docs/_posts/2023-03-12-arm-outline-atomics.markdown

 The following devices were used:
 -	non-LSE: nVidia Shields in our CI buildfarm, Cortex A57
 -	non-LSE: Huawei Honor 9, Cortex A53 (tested locally)
--	LSE: Samsung Galaxy S22, Cortex X2+A710+A510, latest Armv9 device on the market at the time of writing (tested locally)
+-	LSE: Samsung Galaxy S22, Cortex X2+A710+A510, latest Armv9 device on the market at the time of testing (tested locally)

 ## Round 1.
 Main Unity and CI